mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **31 minutes**

 I did not sleep as well as I have been throughout this week; I woke with a hint of a headache.
-After a mentally hard day on the keyboard, I **felt exhausted** and went down for a 30 minute nap.
+After a mentally hard day on the keyboard, I felt **exhausted** and went down for a 30 minute nap.

-I headed out for an easy lap of Swan Lake knowing that today had been an _off day_ right from the start.
+I headed out for an easy lap of Swan Lake knowing that today had been an _off-day_ right from the start.
 About a minute before turning off the asphalt and on to the dirt, I noticed that I was running comfortable and that I could probably do the whole 40 minutes on the bike path.
-Nevertheless, I headed for the trail knowing that was probably the healthiest option for today.
-I stopped a bit after 31 minutes and took in an amazing sunset through the forest fire smoke.
+Nevertheless, I hit the trail knowing that was the healthiest option for me today.
+I stopped after 31 minutes, took in an amazing sunset through the forest fire smoke and walked the last bit home.

 <!---->
 ## SATURDAY OCT 03